 If you have a heart condition or take medications like beta blockers that lower blood pressure and heart rate, the sudden temp drop can be a shock to your system.
 Talk to your doctor before plunging in if you have an existing heart or health problem.

-There’s plenty of anecdotal benefits to a cold plunge, but more convincing scientific research suggests that an ice bath may relieve soreness, improve mood, promote better sleep, burn calories, and may increase T. Ice baths are safe if you stay within the right time frame and temperature
+Scientific research suggests that benefits of cold water immersion may include relieving sore muscles, improving mood, promoting better sleep, burning calories, and increasing testosterone.
+Ice baths are safe if you stay within the right time frame and temperature.